MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

     #codebase Refactor the prototype app to use a higher breakpoint for the collapsed navigation bar.
 Change from 300 to 600px.
 Update the copilot-instructions.md file to explain the updated 600px requirement.
     ```

-    If the agent implemented a navigation bar that changes orientation, switches from vertical to horizontal, when the screen narrows, use the following command to update the navigation bar's behavior:
+    If the agent implemented a navigation bar that changes orientation when the screen narrows (switches from vertical to horizontal), use the following command to update the navigation bar's behavior:

     ```md
     #codebase Refactor the code to ensure that the navigation bar stays on the left-side of the app for all devices types and sizes.
 The navigation bar should be responsive and maintain its position, in either an expanded or collapsed mode.
     ```

+1. Take a minute to review the code updates that GitHub Copilot Agent generates in response to your prompt.

 1. In the Chat view, select **Keep** to save the updated prototype app files.

-1. Run the application again, and ensure that the navigation menu collapses when the width is below 600 pixels.
+1. Run the application again, and ensure that the navigation bar collapses when the width is below 600 pixels.

 1. Close the browser window or stop the app in Visual Studio Code.

-1. In the Chat view, enter the following prompt:
+1. In the Chat view, enter the following prompt, and then monitor the agent's progress:

     ```md
     #codebase Update the prototype app to display an emoji in the nav bar for each of the web pages.
 Ensure that the emoji is centered horizontally in the nav bar when the nav bar is collapsed.
 Update the copilot-instructions.md file to include this product requirement.
     ```

+1. Take a minute to review the code updates.

-1. In the Chat view, monitor the agent's progress, and then select **Keep** to save the updated prototype app files.
+1. In the Chat view, to save the updated prototype app files, select **Keep**.

-1. Run the application again and verify the updates.
+1. Run the application again and verify that emojis are displayed correctly in the navigation bar.

     The navigation bar should display an emoji that represents each web page.
-The emoji should be centered horizontally in the nav bar when collapsed.
+The emoji should be centered horizontally in the navigation bar when it's collapsed.

     If you see any additional issues with the navigation bar, you can ask GitHub Copilot Agent to help you refine the navigation bar's behavior.
 For example, you can ask the agent to "#codebase Refactor the code to ensure that the navigation bar is always visible and has only two stages, expanded or collapsed."